dominiw/COLORME_CHROme_extension/lib/go/README.md

 ### Environment Variables

-The following table lists the envir
+The following table lists the environment variables that can be used